 Careers and Skills

-Physical Education involves teaching Pre-Kindergarten through grade twelve children the performance and understanding of basic motor skills, games, and lifelong fitness activities as well as the social and personal skills related to participating in physical activities.
-Physical Educators at all levels are responsible for addressing these skills on a continuum of ability levels to include meeting the needs of children with disabilities.
+Physical Education involves teaching children pre-k through grade 12 the understanding and performance of basic motor skills, games, and lifelong fitness activities as well as the social and personal skills related to participating in physical activities.
+Physical educators at all levels are responsible for addressing these skills on a continuum of ability levels to include meeting the needs of children with disabilities.